 - Regularly change Wi-Fi and other network access passwords.

-With these steps in mind, you’ll be ready to implement a solid predictive maintenance plan, and have a framework for what to identify once the plan is in action.
+With these steps in mind, you’ll be ready to implement a solid predictive maintenance plan and have a framework for what to identify once the plan is in action.
 These steps will also help you make decisions about improving any predictive maintenance processes that you may currently have in place.
-For more information about how ATS can assist in any of these areas, contact us today.
+For more information about how ATS’ expertise in technology-driven maintenance can assist in any of these areas, contact us today.